Moynihan reshapes Bank of America for an era without big legal costs

-NEW YORK Oct 16 While Bank of America Corp Chairman and Chief Executive Brian Moynihan has been working to end legal problems, he has also been quietly retooling the bank for a post-crisis world.
+NEW YORK While Bank of America Corp (BAC.N) Chairman and Chief Executive Brian Moynihan has been working to end legal problems, he has also been quietly retooling the bank for a post-crisis world.

 He has taken more direct control over the bank's retail business and shifted executives into new positions, sources familiar with the matter said.
 He has ordered officials at every level of the bank to think harder about how to sell more products to existing customers, a practice that many banks have tried but few have successfully executed.